williamgrosset/chapter/README.md

 Insert summary text here

 Insert description here regarding more details about the commit changes.
-Identifying typos works easier when there are full sentences.
+Identifying typos works best when there are full sentences.
 ```

 ### Bullet Points